Musings on Wine, Dionysian Mysteries, Esoteric Viticulture, and Enology.

 in vino veritas.

-When I was a child, my grandfather used to make wine in his basement.
+My grandfather used to make wine in his basement.
 He would craft his wines from a variety of fruit that was native to his area of Pennsylvania – wild blueberries, blackberries, strawberries, cherries, and even rhubarb.
 Even though I was young, he always let me have a taste (when he thought my parents weren’t looking).
-Years later, my father (who is a lawyer), landed a client, Hans-Joachim Steifensand, the (at the time), managing director of P.J.
+Years later, my family made the acquaintance of Hans-Joachim Steifensand, the (at the time), managing director of P.J.
 Valckenberg Weinhandelshaus, in Worms am Rhein, Germany.
-Hans (as we knew him), was looking to import his wine into the United States, and retained my father to help him navigate our legal system.
-He hosted my parents on a week-long tour of Worms and surrounding areas, giving them a crash course in German wine (this was also the trip where my father learned the importance of spitting, and not swallowing).
-They returned with several bottles of wine, and enough information for me to do a presentation to my junior high German class about German wine.
+He hosted my parents on a week-long tour of Worms and surrounding areas.
+They returned with several bottles, and enough information to provide me with a rudimentary education on German wine, though I was too young to do anything meaningful with it.

-After this, any interest I had in wine faded.
-I retained some terminology, like Spätlese, but wine didn’t re-enter my life in a meaningful way until 2014, when I was recruited by a large winery and relocated to Sonoma County.
-Prior to this, I lived in Monterey, and while we had no shortage of vineyards and tasting rooms, the entire wine “lifestyle” (as it seemed), was alien and uninteresting to me.
-There were too many types of wines, and none on which I felt like spending any money.
-Settling into my new life, here, in Sonoma County, I started to learn not only about my new employers, but the industry itself.
+As I grew older, any interest I had in wine faded.
+I retained some terminology, like Spätlese, but wine didn’t re-enter my life in a meaningful way until 2014, when I was recruited by a large winery and relocated to Sonoma County, CA. Prior to this, the entire wine “lifestyle” (as it seemed), was alien and uninteresting to me.
+There were too many types of wines – none of which I felt like spending any money on.
+Settling into my new life, I started to learn not only about my new employers, but winemaking, and the industry itself.

 Vi(g)nosis is an attempt to find the common threads in my interests: esotericism, spirituality, an increasing fascination with nature, wine, winemaking, viticulture, and the domestication of humanity by flora – specifically, vitis vinifera.